 The Lipman Family Prize Fellows help plan and execute elements of the award process.
 Fellows, recruited from various schools at Penn at the graduate level, review applications, analyze data, prepare materials for the Prize Committee and attend the awards ceremony where the winner is announced.

-The 16 fellows will participate for a full academic year between October 2017 and May 2018.
+The 16 fellows will participate for a full academic year between late September 2018 and May 2019.
 Students will need to work an average of 5 hours per week, plus attend all mandatory trainings.
 The months of October, November, March and April are expected to be the busiest.
-Fellows for the 2017-2018 academic year must be able to attend retreats scheduled for September 23-24, 2017 and January 20-21, 2018.
+Fellows for the 2018-2019 academic year must be able to attend an orientation retreat scheduled for September 29-30, 2018.